irby/keto-hrbac-example/README.md

 The configuration for the Keto instance can be found within [./keto/config/keto.yml](./keto/config/keto.yml).
 We configure the Keto instance with the following:

 - The read/write servers listen on ports 4467/4468, respectively.
-- The server is configured with two namespaces:
+- The server is configured with 3 namespaces:
     - document
     - role
+    - user

 Namespaces are static constructs in Ory Keto, so they cannot be modified outside of the Keto configuration.